ArminJo/NeoPatterns/README.md

 ```
 # SNAKE GAME
 ## SnakeGame Example
 The game can be controlled by 2 or 4 buttons or by serial input (WASD).
+To enable serial input control you must define the symbol `USE_SERIAL_CONTROL` or outcomment line 33 in `MatrixSnake.h`.
-The experimental Python script in the extras folder converts key presses and game controller input to appropriate serial output for the game.
-After 7 seconds of inactivity it runs the Snake demo with a simple AI.
+The experimental Python script in the extras folder converts key presses and game controller input to appropriate serial output for the game.<br\>
+After 7 seconds of inactivity the Snake demo with a simple AI is started.
 ## SnakeAutorun Example
 **With the SnakeAutorun example you can prove your skill to write an AI to solve the Snake game.
-Just put your code in the computeSnakeDirection() function.**
+Just put your code into the getNextSnakeDirection() function.**

 NeoPatterns on breadboard